• Skip to primary navigation

 Kumbakonam Kadappa tastes more like white kurma but with the addition of moong dal makes the gravy more creamy and tasty.
 Kadappa is very simple and easy to make and tastes best with idli dosa.

-Kadappa is known for its masala flavour which goes well with almost all tiffin items.
-This coconut based gravy is so flavourful and is a perfect accompaniment for hot idlis.
+Kadappa is known for its masala flavor which goes well with almost all tiffin items.
+This coconut based gravy is so flavorful and is a perfect accompaniment for hot idlis.

 Kadappa Ingredients